-- 20. Where a body is repatriated to a port or airport (in coroner A's area) and the body, at the request or with the agreement of the family, is in transit to the family area (coroner B's area), there should be no need for a formal transfer request.
-The body should be treated as being in transit to the final destination. - 21.
-If in such cases the body is stored temporarily for whatever reason at a funeral director's premises in coroner A's area or that of another coroner, before onward transmission to the family area, normally the body should be treated as in transit or a request for transfer by coroner A or the other coroner should be accepted by coroner B.
+- 23. Where a body is repatriated to a port or airport (in coroner A's area) and the body, at the request or with the agreement of the family, is in transit to the family area (i.e. usually where the family live) (coroner B's area), there should be no need for a formal transfer request.
+The body should be treated as being in transit to the final destination. - 24.
+If in such cases the body is stored temporarily for whatever reason at a funeral director's premises in coroner A's area or that of another coroner before onward transmission to the family area, normally the body should be treated as in transit or a request for transfer by coroner A or the other coroner should be accepted by coroner B.